Loading...

 The Minute

-Minute steak is so called because it fries very quickly, and is ideal in sandwiches and stir frys.
+Minute steak is so called because it fries very quickly, and is ideal in sandwiches or a stir fry.

 The Ribeye

-A favourite with chefs, this steak is well-marbled and very rich in flavour and goes very well with blue cheese and peppercorn sauces.
+A favourite with chefs, Ribeye steak is well-marbled and very rich in flavour and goes very well with blue cheese and peppercorn sauces.

 The T-Bone

-This steak is comprised of two different cuts, with sirloin on one side and fillet on the other.
+A T-Bone steak consists of two different cuts, with sirloin on one side and fillet on the other.
 This can require more skill as the fillet will finish cooking faster than the sirloin.

 The Flat Iron

-This cut comes from under the shoulder blade which gives it quite a bit of texture and plenty of flavour, and is best cooked slightly rare.
+Flat Iron steak comes from under the shoulder blade which gives it quite a bit of texture and plenty of flavour, as well ask making it quite dense..

 The Hanger Steak

-This is also known as the onglet or “butcher’s steak” as traditionally it has been the preferred cut of the professionals.
-It has a lot of texture and flavour and is best when cooked very quickly at a high heat and served rare.
+Also known as “onglet” or “butcher’s steak”, traditionally Hanger steak has been the preferred cut of professionals.
+It has a lot of texture and flavour and is best when cooked very quickly at high heat and served rare.
 If cooked more than Medium Rare, the steak can be very tough.

 The Bavette

-A very versatile cut that is well suited for marinating, this is particularly popular in France and is the steak often served as Steak Frites.
+A very versatile cut that is well suited for marinating, Bavette steak is particularly popular in France and is often served as Steak Frites.

 • Blue: Not cooked in the middle, seared on the outside